Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 11

-Paul Goldschmidt's big bounce back at the plate in June might be the headline for the recharged Snakes offense that is second in MLB in runs per game this month with 6.1, but he's not the only big performer.
+Paul Goldschmidt's big bounce-back at the plate in June might be the headline for the recharged Snakes offense that is second in MLB in runs per game this month with 6.1, but he's not the only big performer.
 David Peralta and Ketel Marte are both also cranking out OPS marks north of 1.000 -- Peralta has added eight home runs to Goldschmidt's NL-best 10, while Marte has ripped 13 extra-base hits this month. -- Kahrl

 9. Los Angeles Dodgers